minhquyminhquy/SWE-Meeting-Assistant/README.md

-# AI-Powered Software Engieering Meeting Assistant
+# AI-Powered Software Engineering Meeting Assistant

 An AI-powered meeting assistant specifically designed for software engineering teams to capture, analyze, and extract insights from technical discussions.